pbonnaud/materials_informatics/README.md

 This repository is meant to reports existing models in machine learning for materials informatics.

+Python scripts are mainly adapted from Jupyter Notebook files taken from the course of Prof. M. Buehler (MIT) on Materials Informatics.
+You may want to follow this course to have an excellent overview of techniques used in materials informatics (https://professional.mit.edu/course-catalog/machine-learning-materials-informatics).

+Here, I provide python script versions for those who are not comfortable with Jupyter Notebook and prefer working with basic scirpts.

-Note that all python script are optimized for being visualized with VI.
+Note that all python scripts are optimized for being visualized with VI on 100 columns preferentially.

 I. Autoencoders with Convolutional Neural Networks:
 ---------------------------------------------------